EdsonLucas/lightbox-portfolio/README.md

 </div>
 ```

-In the end, when you'll create your portfolio layout, you just have to put this class in your `<a>` tag.
+And finally, when you create your portfolio layout, you just have to put this class in your `<a>` tag.
 ```
 <a class="images/{image_name}.jpg" class="cbp-caption cbp-lightbox">
 ```